rustyshakelford2/LavaFurnace/readme.txt

 Contact your system admin for your lavafurnce building requirements.

 (Optional)
+Version 1.35 allows production chests to be placed closer to the furnace block if belt blocks are set to 0 in the config(ie. turned off)
+Example above.

 New in version 1.3 is the ability to customize what blocks your furnace uses for construction.
 Valid blocks are in a seperate file located in the zip file this plugin came in.
 Lava Furnace will use large production chests if turned on in config.